 In 2007, physician regulatory colleges across Canada came together to update guidelines on opioid use and chronic pain.
 Collectively, they formed the National Opioid Use Guideline Group (NOUGG).
 In May 2010, NOUGG released the new Canadian Guideline for Safe and Effective Use of Opioids for Chronic Non-cancer Pain.
 The research team behind the guideline was led by Furlan (see the related case study).

-Based on recommendations from Furlan and her fellow committee members, the WSIB’s Narcotics Strategy has had a documented impact volume of long-acting narcotic prescriptions.
+Based on recommendations from Furlan and her fellow committee members, the WSIB’s Narcotics Strategy has had a documented impact on the volume of long-acting narcotic prescriptions.
 In its report 2012-2016 Strategic Plan: Measuring Results: Q1 2013, which focused on return-to-work and recovery outcomes, the WSIB noted that use of long-acting narcotics for new claims within 12 weeks of injury declined by 87.4 per cent compared to 2009, and annual narcotics spending decreased by $6.1 million (17.3 per cent) since 2009.
 “This means that fewer injured workers are exposed to the potential harmful effects of these medications,” the WSIB adds.